bablokb/circuitpython-esp32at/examples/README.md

 This folder contains a number of examples/test-programs that excercise the library:

+  - `helpers.py`: shared methods, used by all examples
   - `scan_network.py`: simple network-scanner for APs
   - `ping.py`: ping a given host by IP or hostname
   - `test_sta.py`: execute all station-relevant methods of `wifi.radio`